sunetos/surviving-blood-cancer/manuscript/narcotics.md

 understand how it works, and it is a fever reducer.

-There are two medical names for tylenol: paracetamol and acetaminophen[^tylenol].
+There are two medical names for tylenol: paracetamol and [acetaminophen][tylenol].
 The only thing you may care about as a patient is that in the US, it's nearly always called acetaminophen, and in Europe, it's usually called paracetamol.
 For the average American, I'm just calling it "tylenol."